-The S&P 400 Midcap Index is the most widely-followed U.S. Midcap stock market index.
-This index was first introduced in June 1991.
-I have previously posted charts with annual returns through 2007, 2008, 2009, 2010, and 2011.
-The chart below shows calendar-year returns between 1992 and 2012 (click on the chart for a larger view).
+The S&P 400 Midcap Index was introduced in June 1991 and is the most widely-followed U.S. Midcap stock market index.
+I have previously posted charts with annual returns through 2007, 2008, 2009, 2010, 2011, and 2012.
+The chart below shows calendar-year returns between 1992 and 2014 (click on the chart for a larger view).
 The chart below also shows five-year annualized returns, starting with the fifth full calendar year of the existence of the S&P 400 Midcap Index (i.e., 1996), ten-year annualized returns, and fifteen-year annualized returns.

 seriously consider investing money in midcap stocks, such as those